 Where you’re drinking:

 You mean besides the Liberty Hound?
 When the sun’s not out head to Buffalo Proper for a drink mixed by Jon Karel, one of the most skilled barmen in Buffalo.
 You know that hotel you’re staying in?
-It’s home to Pan-American Grill & Brewery, a pretty killer bar in its own right.
+It’s home to Lafayette Brewing Company, a pretty killer bar in its own right.
 Make sure you finish the night with a brew or two here before you head off to bed.

 Where you’re shopping: